Fariznur01/Skripsi-TI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Skripsi mengembangakan apliaksi website data mining deteksi kanker payudara dengan metode K-Kearest Neighbor dan Decision Tree
+Skripsi mengembangkan apliaksi website data mining deteksi kanker payudara dengan metode K-Kearest Neighbor dan Decision Tree

 <p align="right">(<a href="#readme-top">back to top</a>)</p>